networktocode/network-importer/docs/configuration.md

 conn_timeout = 5

 # List of valid FQDN that can be found in the network,
-# The FQDNs in this list will be automatically removed from all neighbords discovered from LLDP/CDP
+# The FQDNs in this list will be automatically removed from all neighbors discovered from LLDP/CDP
 fqdns = [ ]
 ```